- Type 1 vs. Type 2

 Treatment for this type of diabetes can include:

 - Treating other problems like stress or sleep apnea

 Not all people with diabetes need drug therapy.
 A healthy eating plan and exercise alone can be enough if the person makes significant lifestyle changes.
 Other signs, symptoms, and complications also may need treatment.
 For example, nutritional deficiencies should be corrected, heart or kidney disease may need to be treated, and vision must be checked for eye problems like diabetic retinopathy.

 Is there a type 2 diabetes diet plan?

-If you have this type of diabetes the foods you eat should have a low glycemic load (index) (foods higher in fiber, protein or fats) like vegetables and good quality protein such as fish, chicken, beans, and lentils.
-From that base, other types of nutritious foods like fruit, whole grains, low-fat dairy products, and nuts should be added.
+If you have this type of diabetes, the foods you eat should have a low-glycemic load (index) -- foods higher in fiber, protein, or fats -- like vegetables and good quality protein such as fish, chicken, beans, and lentils.
+From that base, add other types of nutritious foods like fruit, whole grains, low-fat dairy products, and nuts.

-Foods with a high glycemic index (foods that raise blood sugar too quickly) are foods to avoid, such as processed foods, high in carbohydrates, sugars, or animal fat.
+Avoid foods with a high glycemic index (foods that raise blood sugar too quickly) such as processed foods, and foods high in carbohydrates, sugars, or animal fat.
 Examples of foods to avoid include: